4Lexium/KS-Signal-at-LHC/README.md

 # KS Signal at LHC

+Phenomenological modeling of HNLs in the LRSM

+Keung-Senjanović dijet-dilepton variant including HNL producion and decay pp > l1 (N > l2 (W > jj))

-Sensitivity Analysis for the KS signal at LHC
+Signifiance Analysis for the KS signal at LHC

-Phenomenological model of HNLs in the LRSM